Scalr/terraform-provider-scalr/docs/resources/scalr_policy_group.md

 ## Import

-To import policy groups use policy group ID as the import ID.
+To import policy groups use the policy group ID as the import ID.
 For example:

 ```shell
 terraform import scalr_policy_group.example pgrp-svsu2dqfvtk5qfg